Types of Keyboards – Choose The Right One (2023)

 The keys are usually illuminated with LEDs.
 The intensity of the light can often be adjusted.

 Backlit keyboards are a great way to type in low-light environments.
-Backlit allows you to easily see the keys, which makes typing more manageable and more accurate.
+Backlit allows you to easily see the keys, making typing more manageable and accurate.

 Backlit keyboards are great for gaming.
 The illuminated keys can help the user quickly find the right keys for a particular action.